A place for the Spiritually Homeless

 Living Invitation from the Heart of God

-Eventually, every tower not rooted in surrender will crack beneath its own ambition.
+Control is always easier than trust.
+But it never leads to peace.
+Eventually, every tower not rooted in surrender cracks beneath its own ambition.

 Takeaways to Ponder

+The road of redemption does not climb upward.
 It bends downward—through surrender, through trust, through the quiet laying down of bricks we were never meant to carry.

 Journaling Prompts to Grow On